-Flow theory is based on a quantitative study conducted by Csikszentmihalyi (1975 in Paek et al., 2020), where study participants spent several hours on several activities.
+Flow theory is based on a quantitative study conducted by Csikszentmihalyi (1975), where study participants spent several hours on several activities.
 Participants in the survey stated that they acted spontaneously and seemed to be carried away by the current.
 This condition is then called flow (Drengner et al., 2018).
-Csikszentmihalyi and Csikszentmihalyi (1988 in Paek et al., 2020) stated that flow conditions occur when consumers are dissolved in the activity.
-Csikszentmihalyi (1990 in

-Smith & Chen, 2018) describes flow as a highly desired particular condition so that the person hopes to experience it again as often as possible.
+Csikszentmihalyi & Csikszentmihalyi (1988) stated that flow conditions occur when consumers are dissolved in the activity.
+Csikszentmihalyi (1990) describes flow as a highly desired particular condition so that the person hopes to experience it again as often as possible.
 According to Kim & Han (2014), flow is defined as a condition of individual dissolution in a particular activity when the individual concerned acts with full involvement (Smith & Chen, 2018).
 This definition also aligns with the flow definition in other studies (Zhang et al., 2014).
 Other studies define flow as an enjoyable absorption of certain activities where the individual is unaware of the time that has passed (Fan et al., 2013).
 By experiencing flow conditions, individuals become involved in the stimulus received (O'Cass & Carlson, 2010).